PART ONE: WRAPAROUND TRANSACTIONS GENERALLY

 Description of the Wrap Process and Documents

 This article is divided into two parts.
 Part one discusses the basics of wraparounds—how they work, the situations for which they are suited, and the documents generally required.
-Part two addresses applicable law and enforcement.
+Part two addresses applicable law, administrative rules, and enforcement.

 What is a wraparound transaction?